OSUrobotics/infrastructure-packages/README.md

         ```console
         ssh ubuntu@raspi-drawer.local
         ```
-3. On the master machine (PC):
+3. On the master machine (Container):
     ```console
-    export ROS_HOSTNAME=<PC-hostname>.local
+    export ROS_IP=<PC-IP>
-    export ROS_MASTER_URI=http://<PC-hostname>.local:11311
+    export ROS_MASTER_URI=http://<PC-IP>:11311
     ```
+    The IP of the master machine can be found by checking the inet of the ethernet port using:
+    ```console
+    ifconfig
+    ```
     example:
     ```
-    tesbed@testbed-tower:~$ export ROS_HOSTNAME=testbed-tower.local
+    tesbed@testbed-tower:~$ export ROS_IP=192.168.2.206
-    tesbed@testbed-tower:~$ export ROS_MASTER_URI=http://testbed-tower.local:11311
+    tesbed@testbed-tower:~$ export ROS_MASTER_URI=http://192.168.2.206:11311
     ```
 4. On the listener machine (PI):
     ```console
-    export ROS_HOSTNAME=<PI-hostname>.local
-    export ROS_MASTER_URI=http://<PC-hostname>.local:11311
+    export ROS_HOSTNAME=<PI-IP>
+    export ROS_MASTER_URI=http://<PC-IP>:11311 # same as master machine
     ```
+    The IP of the listener machine can be found by checking the inet of the ethernet port using:
+    ```console
+    ifconfig
+    ```
     example:
     ```
-    ubuntu@raspi-testbed:~$ export ROS_HOSTNAME=raspi-testbed.local
+    ubuntu@raspi-testbed:~$ export ROS_IP=192.168.2.242
-    ubuntu@raspi-testbed:~$ export ROS_MASTER_URI=http://testbed-tower.local:11311
+    ubuntu@raspi-testbed:~$ export ROS_MASTER_URI=http://192.168.2.206:11311
     ```
 5. (optional) Check that communication is working:
-    - Start a roscore on the PC:
+    - Start a roscore on the container:
         ```console
         roscore
         ```
-    - list rostopics on the PI:
+    - In another terminal in the container, repeat step 3, then run:
         ```console
-        rostopic list
+        rosrun rospy_tutorials listener.py
         ```
-    - You should see these topics listed on the PI:
+    - On the PI:
+        ```console
+        rosrun rospy_tutorials talker.py
         ```
-        /rosout
-        /rosout_agg
-        ```
+    - You should messages appear on both the PI and container
+    - The try running listener.py on the PI and talker.py in the container.
+You should observe similar behavior
-    - If you do not see those topics or PI says it was unable to connect to master:
+    - If you do not see messages appear both on the PI and in the container for BOTH ways:
-        - Make sure that roscore is running on the PC before trying to list rostopics on the PI
+        - Make sure that roscore is running on the container before trying to list rostopics on the PI
         - Check that the PI and PC have the same ROS_MASTER_URI
-    - Kill the roscore once finished (ctrl-c)
+    - Kill the roscore once finished (Ctrl-C)

 ### Setting up remote home (for sensor data from door/drawer)
 ADD

 ### Launching
-On the PC:
+In the container:
 ```console
 roslaunch infrastructure_flexbe_behaviors start_test.launch
 ```